MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

 2. Fish harvesting technology
   * What are the primary gears used in the fishery?
   * What are the environmental impacts of the gear?
-  * Are there operational issues associated with the gear? (e.g. safety?
-Practicality?)
   * Are alternative gears being tested?

-3. Population dynamics & The Northwest Atlantic Ecosystem
+3. The Northwest Atlantic Ecosystem
-  * What is known about the fishery's stock?
-Is it abundant?
-Depleted?
   * What is the target species' mean trophic level?
 What does it eat?
 What eats it?
   * What ecosystem processes drive abundance of this stock?
   * How might climate change effect this fishery?

+ 4. Fisheries assessment
+  * What is known about the fishery's stock?
+Is it abundant?
+Depleted?
+  * What index or indicies of biomass are used to assess the fishery, and what is the fisheries' assessment model?
+  * Does any eco-label regard this fishery as sustainable?
+Why or why not?

-4. Fisheries management
+5. Fisheries management
   * Is this an established or emerging fishery?
   * Who manages this fishery?
   * What is and is not working with management of this fishery?

-5. Fisheries assessment
-  * Does any eco-label regard this fishery as sustainable?
-Why or why not?

 6. Post-harvest
   * How is the catch handled, processed, and to whom is it sold?

-All topic areas above should be covered in your seminar, although you may decide to explore parts of those topics in greater detail based on your own interest.
-For interest, while you have to describe each topic in brief, you may decide to do a deeper exploration of the fishing gear technology used in a given fishery.
+All topic areas above should be covered in your seminar, and emphasis will be placed on assessing your ability to *synthesize* content.

 By the end of your talk, we should have a holistic understanding of the fishery you studied.
 Your audience should be able to broadly understand the fishery and major issues associated with it.